?flush=1 !DOCTYPE html>

 Good health is vital to well-being.
 Health is a major component, in one form or another, to the region’s overall GPI.
 Social connectedness is integral to well-being.
 Relationships give people support, happiness, contentment and a sense they belong and have a role to play in society.
 They also mean that people have support networks in place that they can call on for help during hard times.
 Several studies have demonstrated links between social connectedness and the performance of the economy, and positive outcomes for individual health and well-being.

 Six of the top ten positive indicator trends (within the social aspect of the WR-GPI) are in the connected community area, with a particularly large increase in the proportion of households with access to the internet, and access to broadband in particular.
 There were also significant increases in public and active transport use, and in positive perceptions of the ease of walking and of travelling by public transport in the region.

-Two of the quality lifestyle indicators have also trended positively (reported crimes against property, and commercial visitor guest nights), as have two indicators in the healthy community outcome area (number of avoidable deaths and reported road injuries).
+Two of the quality lifestyle indicators have also trended positively (reported crimes against property, and commercial visitor guest nights), as have two indicators in the healthy community outcome area (number of avoidable deaths and hospital admissions).

 The ten indicators exhibiting the greatest negative trends span all five social well-being community outcome areas.
 Peak AM/PM congestion rates worsened and the percentage of people who rated getting around the Wellington region by cycling as ‘good’ (from the connected community area) decreased.
 Perception of public transport network reliability (regional foundations area) also declined.

 People's physical and mental health is protected.
 Living and working environments are safe, and everyone has access to health care.
 Every opportunity is taken to recognise and encourage good health.

 Our local, national and international connections (including our access to them) are efficient, quick and easy.
 Our communication networks, air and sea ports, roads and public transport systems are world class and enable us to link with others, both within and outside the region.